Allo-lala/Spredit-Celo-hackathon/README.md

 # celo-app

-A Celo blockchain application
+A Celo blockchain application with token claiming functionality

 A modern Celo blockchain application built with Next.js, TypeScript, and Turborepo.
+This app allows users to connect their wallet and claim 20 tokens once per wallet address using Composer Kit UI components.

 ## Getting Started